- Government grants are free federal, state and locally funded programs to help launch or grow small businesses.

 - Loans: If grants aren’t an option, you may choose a small business loan to fund your company.
 Loans are also an easier funding option if you must bankroll your business while in personal debt.
-The best business loans will help you secure enough capital to meet your needs, whereas with a grant, the amounts are fixed and may not sufficiently meet your company’s needs.
-Another advantage is that some lenders may have more relaxed requirements, such as a lower minimum monthly income or lower minimum time in business.
+The best business loans will help you secure enough capital to meet your needs.
+In contrast, grant amounts are fixed and may not be sufficient.
+Additionally, some lenders may have more relaxed requirements, such as a lower minimum monthly income or lower minimum time in business.

-- SBA.gov is one of the top places to search for grants.
+- SBA.gov: SBA.gov is one of the top places to search for grants.
 The government site is filled with various grant and financing opportunities.
 The Small Business Administration (SBA) also offers SBA loans that differ from conventional loans in crucial ways.

 - Grants.gov: Grants.gov is the ultimate database for federal grants.
-You can search for grants by funding type, eligibility, category (arts, business and commerce, health) and agency.
-Be forewarned: Sorting through the database will require some effort, but the potential payoff is that you may find a grant opportunity that is perfect for your company.
+You can search for grants by funding type, eligibility, category ― arts, business and commerce and health ― and agency.
+Be forewarned: Sorting through the database will require some effort.
+However, the potential payoff is finding a grant opportunity perfect for your company.

-- The Economic Development Administration administers grants for economically depressed communities to stimulate new jobs and commercial growth.
+- United States Economic Development Administration (EDA): The EDA administers grants for economically depressed communities to stimulate new jobs and commercial growth.

-- Similarly, Small Business Development Centers: The SBA’s Small Business Development Centers offer local resources that can help your business.
+- Small Business Development Centers: The SBA’s Small Business Development Centers offer local resources to help your business.

-Small Business Innovation Research and Small Business Technology Transfer programs (SBIR, STTR)
+1. Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs

 - Phase I: Award is between $50,000 and $250,000 for six months (SBIR) or one year (STTR).
 The objective is to determine technical merit, commercial potential and feasibility.